vpro/audiogram/README.md

 * audiograms-server (which runs the frontend node server / UI )

 IMPORTANT: The current redis setup is not secure enough to be deployed on a public server.
+Developers must have redis installed and have a local instance of Redis running (./redis-server)

 ## About Audiogram